 Tortoise Sleeping A Long Time With Head Extended

-Some owners get spooked when they find their tortoise sleeping for long hours with its head extended.
-One sign of death in tortoises is loss of muscle control and hanging from their shells when picked up.
+Some owners get spooked when they find their tortoise sleeping for hours with its head extended.
+One sign of death in tortoises is no muscle control and hanging from their shells when picked up.

-This position isn’t harmful as long as your tortoise wakes up and remains active after a few hours.
+This position isn’t harmful if your tortoise wakes up and remains active after a few hours.

 According to Southeastern Louisiana University, on average, younger tortoises sleep longer than older ones, with some resting for 19-22 hours.